 What: Open Day at Effelsberg Radio Observatory

-Talks in the Lecture Theater (in German, about 25 minutes each):
+Talks in the Lecture Theater (in German language):

 10:45 Uhr Dr. Rainer Beck: Was Radiowellen über das Universum verraten